 Just because we personally find a specific character trait annoying or just plain odd, it doesn’t follow that the person we are judging would meet any sort of clinical threshold for a mental disorder.

-To persist in armchair diagnosis can cause much distress to those people whom we label ill but are functioning perfectly well in life.
+To persist in armchair psychology can cause much distress to those people whom we label ill but are functioning perfectly well in life.
 Overusing clinical diagnoses on the street corner also trivialises the condition for those people who are truly struggling.

 4. People begin to live up to our labels